Accommodation bonds if you entered care before 1 July 2014

 Your bond amount would have been worked out through an assessment of your assets on the date you entered the aged care home.
 This amount could not have exceeded the difference between the minimum assets amount and the total value of your assessed assets at the time.

+The amount you pay would have been agreed to between you and the aged care home.
 The minimum assets amount is provided in the Schedule of Fees and Charges for Pre-1 July 2014 Residential and Home Care Recipients.

 How do I pay my accommodation bond?